 - Yoga blog monetised through ads or online courses

 The next step is to develop your yoga business plan.
-This enables you to test the financial and practical viability of your idea.
+This enables you to map out your idea and test the financial and practical viability.

 “Business plans double the chance of success”.